-Insulated pants - Full-length side zippers are recommended, for throwing on top of all of your layers.
-This layer is required.
+Insulated pants - (Optional) Full-length side zippers are recommended, for throwing on top of all of your layers.
+This layer is recommended if you run cold.

 Recommended: Black Diamond Stance Belay Pants

 Daypack - Mid-size pack for city days and trekking.
 Streamlined, neat and lightweight (10-20 liters).